Meta-Learning Objectives for Preference Optimization: Mirror Preference Optimization

-The objectives in \eqref{eq:obj_bdpo} and \eqref{eq:obj_borpo} allow us to implement a wide variety of preference optimization algorithms, while benefiting from a theoretical justification.
-In the following, we will show that taking into account the properties of the preference dataset when choosing $\psi$ and $\phi^{-1}$ can lead to a better performance of the trained policy.
+The objectives in \eqref{eq:obj_bdpo}, \eqref{eq:obj_borpo}, and \eqref{eq:tampo} allow us to implement a variety of preference optimization algorithms, while benefiting from a theoretical justification.
+In the following, we will show that it is possible to parametrize and optimize $g$, $\psi$, and $\phi^{-1}$ to obtain new algorithms that outperform baselines.
+In \Cref{app:f-div}, we discuss why we chose Bregman divergences rather than $f$-divergences. \looseness = -1

-Following the intuition developed by \cite{jackson2023discovering}, we also allow our objective function, specifically $\psi$ and $\phi^{-1}$, to account for training progress.
-This is equivalent to changing the Bregman divergence penalty in \eqref{eq:obj_breg} during training and, as we shall discuss in the following section, helps in dealing with datasets with mixed-quality data.